Giovanni Zarfino

-Jorge Giovanni Zarfino Calandria (born 8 October 1991) is a Uruguayan footballer who plays as a central midfielder for Spanish Segunda Federación club Extremadura.
+Jorge Giovanni Zarfino Calandria (born 8 October 1991) is a Uruguayan footballer who plays as a central midfielder for Spanish Segunda Federación club CD Extremadura.

 Club career

 Born in Montevideo, Zarfino was a Boston River youth graduate.
 He made his senior debut on 12 October 2013, starting in a 0–0 home draw against Cerrito for the Uruguayan Segunda División championship.

 Zarfino scored his first senior goal on 26 October 2013, netting the first in a 2–1 away win against Tacuarembó.
 On 30 June 2015, after featuring regularly, he moved to Primera División side Danubio.

 Zarfino made his debut for Danubio on 11 August 2015, starting in a 0–1 Copa Sudamericana away loss against Universidad Católica.
 Five days later he made his first appearance in the main category, playing the full 90 minutes in a 2–0 win at Juventud de Las Piedras.

 On 12 July 2017 Zarfino moved abroad for the first time in his career, after agreeing to a one-year loan deal with Argentine Primera División side Newell's Old Boys.
 However, the deal was cancelled by Danubio and he signed for Spanish Segunda División B side Extremadura UD on 5 August.

 Zarfino helped in Extremadura's first-ever promotion to Segunda División in his first season, scoring three goals only in the play-offs, and was a regular starter afterwards.
 On 6 August 2020, after suffering relegation, he joined fellow second division side CD Tenerife on a one-year loan deal.

 On 31 August 2021, free agent Zarfino signed a one-year deal with AD Alcorcón, still in the Spanish second division.
 On 8 July of the following year, after suffering relegation, he moved to fellow league team Sporting de Gijón on a two-year contract.

 On 18 January 2025, Zarfino joined CD Castellón until the end of the season.